-Future of Payments survey finds increasing consumer trust towards digital payment methods versus traditional debit and credit cards payments
+Future of Payments survey finds increasing consumer trust toward digital payment methods

-A survey of more than 2,200 people across the United Kingdom and United States has found that Digital Wallet payments, such as Apple Pay, Google Pay or PayPal, is increasing in popularity in both the UK and US, with at least 7 in 10 using the method regularly to pay for online purchases.
+A survey of more than 2,200 people across the United States and United Kingdom has found that Digital Wallet payments, such as Apple Pay, Google Pay or PayPal, are increasing in popularity in both the US and UK, with at least 7 in 10 using the method regularly to pay for online purchases.

-Of those opting to use newer digital payment solutions in the past 12-months, 9 out of 10 in both the UK and US agreed that they are satisfied with the overall experience.
+Of those opting to use newer digital payment solutions in the past 12 months, 9 out of 10 in both the US and UK agreed that they are satisfied with the overall experience.

-Around two-thirds of respondents in the UK (68%) and US (63%) said that paying using digital wallet solutions are appealing because they are faster and provide a simpler check-out process, with almost half of UK shoppers (49%) saying it is easier than inputting payment card numbers associated with more traditional pay by card options.
-Meanwhile 43% of US respondents said it makes it easier to track purchases they have made using digital wallets.
+Around two-thirds of respondents in the US (63%) and UK (68%) said that paying using digital wallet solutions are appealing because they are faster and provide a simpler check-out process, with almost half of UK shoppers (49%) saying it is easier than inputting payment card numbers associated with more traditional pay by card options.
+Meanwhile, 43% of US respondents said it makes it easier to track purchases they have made using digital wallets.

-When asked about more trusted payment methods, there was a difference in perspective amongst US and UK respondents, with the former leaning towards debit and credit cards while card payments and digital wallet was mentioned by UK respondents.
-Crypto currency was mentioned the least with just 2% of US and 1% of UK respondents trusting this method over others.
+When asked about more trusted payment methods, there was a difference in perspective amongst US and UK respondents, with the former leaning toward debit and credit cards while card payments and digital wallet was mentioned by UK respondents.
+Cryptocurrency was mentioned the least with just 2% of US and 1% of UK respondents trusting this method over others.

-In terms of other alternative payment methods used for online purchases, Pay By Bank has greater uptake in the UK than US, with just over half of Brits confirming that they have used this method, versus 46% of their counterparts in the US.
+In terms of other alternative payment methods used for online purchases, Pay by Bank has greater uptake in the UK than US, with just over half of British respondents confirming that they have used this method, versus 46% of their counterparts in the US.

-“Based on the patterns we’re seeing among US and UK consumers, it is evident that while debit and credit cards remains popular choices, there is an upswing in the usage of alternative methods such as digital wallet and pay by bank.
-It is therefore important for merchants to offer choice to consumers on how they pay for their goods or services to maintain a positive customer and payment experience,” says PCI Pal’s VP Product, Alessandro Dalla Volta.
-“PCI Pal is committed to continuing to be a part of the payment solution by offering technology that empowers companies and customers to transact with speed and convenience, while safeguarding personal data.”
+“Based on the patterns we’re seeing among US and UK consumers, it is evident that while debit and credit cards remain popular choices, there is an upswing in the usage of alternative methods such as digital wallet and Pay by Bank.
+It is therefore important for merchants to offer choices to consumers on how they pay for their goods or services to maintain a positive customer and payment experience,” says PCI Pal’s VP Product, Alessandro Dalla Volta.
+“PCI Pal is committed to continuing to be a part of the payment solution by offering technology that empowers companies and customers to transact with speed and convenience while safeguarding personal data.”